TimV00/WPI/README.md

-# template
+# Hands-On 6
-template for MS SQL Server, C# webapi, and react + vite
+Developed front-end for a WPI web-app